First published Mar 2, 2022. Last update: May 4, 2023.

 — KEY CHALLENGES FOR BUILDERS OF CUSTOMER DECISION TREES

-Here are four challenges for builders of customer decision trees.
+Here are four challenges for designers of customer decision trees.

 1) The decision-making is neither hierarchical nor purely logical & rational.
 The consequence: the above decision path doesn’t fit the process of shopping.
-In fact, some neuro research shows that up to 90% of our purchasing decisions are irrational.
+Some neuro research shows that depending on the category up to 90% of our purchasing decisions are irrational.

 2) As decision trees are prepared on a category level they fail to recognize our real shopping goals.
 Namely, our shopping basket is usually a pattern of products from different categories – only together do they represent a fulfilled shopping mission.

-Meaning: Organic milk shoppers will possibly like to add some other organic products in their shopping basket: eg. organic cheese, organic butter, and even organic snack.
+Meaning: Organic milk shoppers might like to add other organic products to their shopping basket, eg, organic cheese, organic butter, and even organic snack.
 It probably isn’t the high-turnover products, but if you as a retailer don’t provide them – the disappointment might permanently push the shopper towards a competitor.

 3) Shopper decision-making process is not a system with one solution.
-On contrary, it is heavily influenced by a context – place, time and the goal of the particular mission.
+On the contrary, it is heavily influenced by a context – place, time, and the goal of the particular mission.

 See how shoppers’ attention varies regarding his / her goals: